CartoDB/carto-selfhosted-helm/customizations/README.md

 #### Configuration

 CARTO self-hosted provides support for operating behind an **HTTP** proxy.
-The proxy acts as a HTTP gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.
+The proxy acts as an HTTP gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.

 You can use this [customizations](../customizations/proxy/) file as an example.